jpdevries/emosvg/README.md

 ### 💅 Progressive Enhancement

 There are several advantages to Emoji:
- - fastest growing "language"
+ - fastest growing&nbsp;"language"
- - 0kB cost to ship artwork
+ - 0kB cost to ship&nbsp;artwork
  - interpretive

 It's not all fun and games though.
 Emoji are interpative, meaning your art director might not be comfortable with the lack of control of what sighted users will see.
 There is no "pixel perfect" control with Emoji.
 They'll look different on different systems.
 This is where progressive enhancement comes in.
-If we detect, determine, or assume that it is worth the cost of shipping SVG artwork, we can overwrite our nearly weightless Emoji iconography with SVG icons.
+If we detect, determine, or assume that it is worth the cost of shipping SVG artwork, we can overwrite our nearly weightless Emoji iconography with SVG&nbsp;icons.

 SVG icons can be:
  - animated
- - any number of colors
+ - any number of&nbsp;colors
- - delivered efficiently together as a single sprite
+ - delivered efficiently together as a single&nbsp;sprite
- - art directed with precision
+ - art directed with&nbsp;precision
- - styled with CSS Variables
+ - styled with CSS&nbsp;Variables

 emoSVG will turn your Emoji into SVG graphics if and when you ask it to.
 To accomplish this, emoSVG needs to know one thing:
- - the SVG graphic you'd like to replace the `span.emoji` with
+ - the SVG graphic you'd like to replace the `span.emoji`&nbsp;with

-Your SVG graphic can be a SVG file or part of an SVG sprite.
+Your SVG graphic can be a SVG file or part of an SVG&nbsp;sprite.

 ### 🏋️‍ Weigh In
 `emoSVG.min.js` weights a whopping 607 bytes GZIPed and&nbsp;minified.
 Whoop&mdash;d&mdash;doo.
 That's not the point.
 Remember that the artwork you'll be replacing your Emoji with does way something.
 Keep that in mind and only pass this cost onto your users when&nbsp;appropriate.